k4rl-El/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-firstdirectory creates a directory in the tmp directory<br>
 7-movethatfile moves a file from tmp to my_first_directory<br>
 8-firstdelete deletes the file betty from the directory my_first_directory<br>
-9-firstdirdeletion deletes the directory my_first_directory from tmp
+9-firstdirdeletion deletes the directory my_first_directory from tmp<br>
+10-back changes the working directory to the previous one